Insuristic Logo

 What Does Specialist Buildings Insurance Cover?

-• Property Owners Liability as standard
+• Property Owners Liability included as standard

 Why Choose Insuristic?

-• Cover available for 3, 6, 9 or 12 months
+• Cover available for 3, 6, 9, or 12 months

-• Designed specifically for empty homes
+• Designed exclusively for empty properties

-• No hidden charges or cancellation fees
+• No hidden charges or admin fees

 Summary: Do You Need Buildings Insurance for an Empty House?